hongyusu/hongyusu.github.io/_posts/2015-07-19-sql-refreshment.md

 where mytable.Counter<=3
 {%endhighlight%}

+###`delete` statement
+1. `delete` statement is used to delete one item from the database table following the form `delete from table where [clause]`.
+1. The table to be modified cannot appear in the `where` clause.

 ##Some good external references
 1. Some of this post is based on a very good online tutorial and exercise available from [sqlzoo](http://sqlzoo.net/wiki/SELECT_basics).
-1. [LeetCode SQL](https://leetcode.com/problemset/database/) question is also a very good source to practice.
+1. [LeetCode SQL exercise](https://leetcode.com/problemset/database/) is also a very good source to practice.